-Practitioners use Development Matters, Birth to 5 Matters and Statutory Guidance for the Early Years Foundation Stage (EYFS) to plan learning experiences for the children in our care.
+Practitioners use Development Matters and the Statutory Guidance for the Early Years Foundation Stage (EYFS) to plan learning experiences for the children in our care.
 The EYFS identifies three prime areas and four specific areas of learning and development.

-The three prime areas include Personal, Social Emotional Development, Physical Development and Communication and Language.
+The three prime areas include Communication and Language, Physical Development, and Personal, Social Emotional Development.
 These are significant areas for our 2 years old children and the focus for all learning and development.
 As children reach the age of 3-4 four additional areas of development are incorporated into their learning to support their progress and develop new skills: Literacy, Mathematics, Understanding the World, Expressive Arts and Design.

 The children learn through play as they engage in a variety of child-led and adult-led activities.
 The Key Person works closely with families to provide support, useful information related to our topics, daily activities and ways to link children's learning at home and pre-school.
-We have a relaxed, open-door policy, which provides time for parents to speak to us about any queries or to gain support and advice.
+We have a relaxed, open door policy, which provides time for parents to speak to us about any queries or to gain support and advice.
 The practitioners differentiate the provision to meet the needs of each child, being sensitive to the needs of each individual.